jsnulled/NullCrack/README.md

 ## Description

-HashCracker is a command-line utility designed for educational and security testing purposes.
+HashCracker is a CLI tool designed for testing security.
 It can crack various hash types including MD5, SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512 using brute force, wordlist attacks, or a built-in rainbow table of common passwords.

 ## Features